elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

-203. This is the guy who compiles other (ie, normal, programmer-created sentences):` - `
+203. This is the guy who compiles other (ie, normal, programmer-created sentences):

 `To compile the next statement given a rider (other):`